FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

 {% endrenderFlow %}

-1. With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
+1. With your flow updated to include the above, click the **Deploy** button in the top-right of the Node-RED Editor.
-2. Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.
+2. Locate the **Open Dashboard** button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

 Now you can see the live location of the Edenburg public transport on dashboard.
 Moreover, if you want to have live locations of your vehicles plotted on a map instead of Edenburg public transport vehicles, you can read your vehicles GPS data with the [Flowfuse device agent](/docs/device-agent/introduction/).